 For example, while I’m in the shower I tend to think of a lot of ideas and concepts.
 I’ll often forget if I just shampooed my hair, conditioned it, or if I did, how many times I’ve done it.
-Sometimes I end up washing my hair three times because I’ve gotten so caught up in my ideas that I’ve completely lost touch with what I was doing.
+Sometimes I end up washing my hair three times because I’ve gotten so caught up in ideas that I’ve completely lost touch with what I was doing.
 I know this sounds flighty, especially to sensors, but it’s one of the problems with being a dominant Ni (introverted intuition) user.
-I’m not saying every Ni-dominant type is as much of an airhead in the shower as I am…but this type of thing can be a problem for a lot of us.
+I’m not saying every Ni-dominant type is as much of an airhead in the shower as I am…but this type of thing tends to be a problem for a lot of us.

 Blogger Stephanie Briggs describes this perfectly; “INFJs tend to be loosely tethered to physical reality, suffering from clumsiness (“How did I get this bruise?”), spaciness, and a distaste for practical details and tasks.”

-Let’s put it this way, Just like ISTPs and INTPs find extreme emotions distracting and kind of disturbing, INFJs and INTJs find external stimuli distracting and (often) disturbing.
+Let’s put it this way, Just like ISTPs and INTPs find extreme emotions distracting and kind of disturbing, INFJs and INTJs find external stimuli distracting and disturbing.
 If we’re in a tranquil atmosphere, a clean house, or if there’s soft music playing, that’s fine.
-In fact, we REALLY like that.
-Tranquil surroundings, beautiful places, these are really important to people with inferior Se.
+In fact, we really like that.
+Tranquil surroundings and beautiful places are really important to people with inferior Se.
 Our sensitivity to outside stimuli means that while we’re extremely sensitive in a negative way to unpleasant or loud outside stimuli, we are incredibly affected in a positive way by pleasant outside stimuli.

 UCLA professor Dario Nardi conducted a study on personality type and brain activity using EEG technology.
 He has this to say about INTJs and INFJs: